mongodb/docs/source/reference/commands.rst

 .. dbcommand:: listCommands

-   The ``listCommands`` command generates a list of all database commands implemented for the current :option:`mongod` instance.
+   The :dbcommand:`listCommands` command generates a list of all database commands implemented for the current :option:`mongod` instance.

    .. slave-ok